backstage/backstage/docs/permission/plugin-authors/setup-for-the-tutorial.md

 - [todo-list](https://github.com/backstage/backstage/blob/master/contrib/plugins/todo-list)
 - [todo-list-backend](https://github.com/backstage/backstage/blob/master/contrib/plugins/todo-list-backend)

-1. Copy-paste the two folders into the plugins folder of your backstage application repository by running the following script from the root of your backstage application:
+1. Copy-paste the two folders into the plugins folder of your backstage application repository or run the following script from the root of your backstage application:

     ```bash
       $ node -e "const{UrlReaders}=require('@backstage/backend-common');\